ml-and-vis/ROCKAD/README.md

 ### Mac/Apple Silicon

-For users with Apple products featuring the Apple Silicon (M1 Chips and later versions), please note that some dependencies from the "all_extras" package may not be compatible, particularly numba.
+For users with Apple products featuring the Apple Silicon (M1 Chips and later versions), please note that some dependencies from the "sktime[all_extras]" package may not be compatible, particularly numba.
 We recommend installing the dependencies using the "macm1-requirements.txt" file.

 Additional steps may include setting up your Python environment using Python version 3.9.